 Moral features are the chief dimension by which we judge, sort and choose social partners.
 For men and women alike, the single most sought-after trait in a long-term romantic partner is kindness – beating out beauty, wealth, health, shared interests, even intelligence.
 And while we often think of our friends as the people who are uniquely matched to our shared personality, moral character plays the largest role in determining whether you like someone or not (what social psychologists call impression formation), and predicts the success and longevity of these bonds.
 Virtues are mentioned with more frequency in obituaries than achievements, abilities or talents.
 This is even the case for obituaries of notable luminaries, people who are being written about because of their accomplishments, not their moral fibre.

 The identity detector is designed to pick up on moral features because this is the most important type of information we can have about another person.
 So we’ve been thinking about the problem precisely backwards.
 It’s not that identity is centred around morality.
 It’s that morality necessitates the concept of identity, breathes life into it, provides its raison d’être.
 If we had no scruples, we’d have precious little need for identities.
 Humans, with their engorged and highly complex socio-moral systems, have accordingly inflated egos.

 ‘Know thyself’ is a flimsy bargain-basement platitude, endlessly recycled but maddeningly empty.
 It skates the very existential question it pretends to address, the question that obsesses us: what is it to know oneself?
 The lesson of the identity detector is this: when we dig deep, beneath our memory traces and career ambitions and favourite authors and small talk, we find a constellation of moral capacities.
-This is what we should cultivate and burnish, if we want people to know who we really are.Make a donation
+This is what we should cultivate and burnish, if we want people to know who we really are.Support Aeon: make a one-off donation